William Henry Macleod Read: Freemasons

 On 27 September 1878 a land grant was issued in favour of R. W. Bro.
 William Henry Macleod Read, District Grand Master, and his successors in office for the use of Masons under the United Grand Lodge of Antient, Free and Accepted Masons of England.
-Read laid the foundation stone for the new building on 14 April 1879.
+Read laid the foundation stone for the new building, the present Masonic Hall, on 14 April 1879.
 The new hall was consecrated on 27 December 1879 by the District Grand Master, Read, Thomas Cargill, the civil engineer who designed the building, was installed as Master of Lodge Zetland-in-the-East.
 Read was eventually succeeded in his role as District Grand Master by Major Samuel Dunlop in 1885.

-The Singapore Turf Club
+Singapore Turf Club

 The Singapore Turf Club, formerly known as the Singapore Sporting Club, was founded by Read on 4 October 1842.
 Marking the 24th anniversary of the founding of Singapore by Sir Stamford Raffles, the first races were held on 23 and 25 February 1843.
 Read himself won the first Derby, called the Singapore Cup, and took home the prize money of $150.